Delhi riots: How we got a judge to hold a midnight hearing that saved dozens of lives

 *All names have been changed to protect identities.

 Suroor Mander is a lawyer and Human Rights Activist in Delhi.
-Her email address issuroor@lawchamber.in.
+Her email address is suroor@lawchamber.in.

 This is the fifth part of a five-part series on the Delhi riots.
 Read the other parts here.